dragsbruh/nero/README.md

 ## License

-Nero is open-source software released under the [GNU General Public License (GPL)](LICENSE).
+Nero is open-source software released under the [Apache License 2.0](LICENSE).
 Feel free to contribute, share, and modify the code in compliance with the license terms.